-In early April, Five Star announced a change in its strategy whereby it will transition out of the management of 108 smaller senior living communities (SLCs) with 7,500 living units (with an average of 69.4 units per community), close and reposition 27 skilled nursing facility (SNF) units (1,500 units) in its continuum of care retirement communities (CCRCs) and close 37 Ageility inpatient rehabilitation clinics that are located within the exited SLCs.
+In early April, Five Star announced a change in its strategy whereby it will transition out of the management of 108 smaller senior living communities (SLCs) with 7,500 living units (with an average of 69.4 units per community), close and reposition 27 skilled nursing facilities (SNFs) with 1,500 units located within its continuum of care retirement communities (CCRCs) and close 37 Ageility inpatient rehabilitation clinics that are located within the exited SLCs.
 The transition is expected to be completed by the end of 2021.

 After the transition, Five Star will be left managing 120 communities with 17,906 units.
 The remaining communities are larger, with an average of 149.2 units per community.
 They have an average occupancy rate that is about 300 basis points (bp) higher than the company’s average occupancy on March 31 and about 10 full percentage points (1,000 bp) higher than the occupancy on the exited communities and SKFs.
 Thus, the strategic shift will allow Five Star to focus on managing larger communities where it believes it has a competitive advantage.